liferay/liferay-docs/guidelines/liferay-documentation-tools.markdown

 * **doc.abbrev:** ug	(for User Guide)
 * **lang:** en	(for English)
 * **chapterNum:** 01	(derived from the file's prefix – e.g., {{{01-introduction-to-liferay-ui.markdown}}})
-* **headerText:** using-the-dockbar	(derived from “### Using the Dockbar”)
+* **headerText:** using-the-dockbar	(derived from “### Using the Dockbar�?)
 * **increment:** 0	(indicating this is the first such header having the attributes mentioned above.
-This increment becomes necessary to distinguish between web content with header text, like “Summary”, found within the same chapter.)
+This increment becomes necessary to distinguish between web content with header text, like “Summary�?, found within the same chapter.)

 ## How should I specify an ID for a new header?